How to Debug OCR in C#

 AllDebug + FileFull diagnostic capture

-The CustomLogger property accepts any Microsoft.Extensions.Logging.ILogger implementation, so we can route OCR diagnostics into Serilog, NLog, or any structured logging sink already running in the pipeline.
-Call Installation.ClearLogFiles() to purge accumulated log data between runs.
+The CustomLogger property supports any Microsoft.Extensions.Logging.ILogger implementation, allowing you to direct OCR diagnostics to Serilog, NLog, or other structured logging sinks in your pipeline.
+Use ClearLogFiles to remove accumulated log data between runs.

 IronOCR defines typed exceptions under the IronOcr.Exceptions namespace.
-Catching these specifically — rather than a blanket catch (Exception) — lets us route each failure type to the correct remediation path.
+Catching these specifically, rather than a blanket catch block, lets you route each failure type to the correct remediation path.

 ExceptionCommon CauseFix